Last updated on February 25th, 2021 at 11:42 am

 What is a Prefinished door?

 “What is a prefinished door, anyway?” we hear you cry.
 The answer is largely self-explanatory: a prefinished wooden door is one that’s already been completely prepared for installation – it’s covered in either paint, wax or varnish, and can be installed simply with a minimum of additional work.
-Prefinished doors have been completed to exacting standards at factory level, using machinery and techniques that are a step above what you might have available at home.
+Prefinished doors, like our Seville Oak door, have been completed to exacting standards at factory level, using machinery and techniques that are a step above what you might have available at home.
 The door is typically not only stained or painted, but cut with holes for the hardware, and sanded to create a perfectly smooth surface before the finish is applied.
 The result is a door that almost always looks the part – you need simply install the handles and other accessories and screw it into place.

 Prefinished doors can be made from several different materials.
 Of these, the most common are wood, metal and vinyl.
 These labels often apply only to the topmost visible layer; in reality, few doors are made entirely from a given sort of material – you’ll likely find that beneath the surface, the door is actually built from a variety of plastics, wooden planks and supporting metal sections.
 The combination of materials helps to drive down costs, ensure good insulation, and prevent wooden doors from warping over time – a phenomenon which can lead to unwelcome draughts and other problems.

 Shop our range of internal doors online today.
 Prefinished and ready to hang, or unfinished for your choice of paint or stain.
 10 year guarantee + free delivery over £750!